(FSJN)When you don't have to attend

 • Fill out the Requisition (Form F18.1).

-• Attach a letter from you or your lawyer that states the reasons why you want to be excused.
+• Explain in the Requisition the reasons why you want to be excused.

-• File your completed Requisition and your attached letter at the registry where the Notice of Family Claim (Form F3) was filed.
+• File your completed Requisition at the registry where the Notice of Family Claim (Form F3) was filed.

 The court considers your request

-The registry will give your documents to a judge or master, and they'll consider your request.
-The judge or master can:
+The registry will give your documents to a judge or associate judge, and they'll consider your request.
+The judge or associate judge can:

 • require you to file documents with more information,